freeradical13/freeradical13.github.io/index.md

 1. A [molecular formula][] describes each element in the molecule with the number of atoms of each element in a subscript (or 1 if the subscript is omitted).
 For example, the molecule H<sub>2</sub>O represents two Hydrogen atoms bonded with one Oxygen atom.
 1. An [empirical formula][] is the molecular formula with the ratios of elements reduced to the simplest form.
 For example, a molecule of [Benzene][] has a molecular formula of C<sub>6</sub>H<sub>6</sub>, but the empirical formula is CH.
 1. Various [structural formulas][] that describe the two-dimensional or three-dimensional structure of the molecule.
-1. An ionic compound name with a set of element names with any cation first; for example, Sodium Chloride.
-If the cation is more than one electron away from the neutral atom, then it's followed by roman numerals in parentheses ([type-II compounds][] or [type-III compounds][]) which represents the net positive charge of that cation; for example, Iron(III) Oxide which is Fe<sub>2</sub>O<sub>3</sub> because the III means that Iron is Fe<sup>3+</sup> and gave 3 extra electrons, and since each Oxygen atoms needs two electrons, there should be two Iron atoms, making 6 extra electrons, which means there are three Oxygen atoms, each taking 2 of those 6 extra electrons.
+1. An ionic compound name (or systematic name) with a set of element names with any cation first; for example, Sodium Chloride.
+If the cation is a transition metal, then it's followed by roman numerals in parentheses ([type-I compounds][], [type-II compounds][] or [type-III compounds][]) which represents the net positive charge of that cation; for example, Iron(III) Oxide is Fe<sub>2</sub>O<sub>3</sub> because the III means that Iron is Fe<sup>3+</sup> and gave 3 extra electrons, and since each Oxygen atoms needs two electrons, there should be two Iron atoms, making 6 extra electrons, which means there are three Oxygen atoms, each taking 2 of those 6 extra electrons.
 1. A [trivial][trivial name] or [retained name][] such as Water which represents H<sub>2</sub>O (in the case of water, the molecular and empirical formulas are the same).

 [Electronegativity][] is the tendency of an atom to attract electrons to its valence shell (closely related to electron affinity).
 It follows from the octet rule that atoms increase in electronegativity from left to right.
 Electronegativity decreases from top to bottom because the valence shell is farther away from the positively charged nucleus and thus there's less pull to bring in additional electrons.
 Electropositivity is the opposite of electronegativity.